GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

           --vpc-connector ${VPC_CONNECTOR} \
           --vpc-egress all-traffic

-    Note: The `--vpc-egress all-traffic `option is what causes to route all outbound traffic from the Cloud Run app through the VPC connector.
+    The `--vpc-egress all-traffic `option is what causes all outbound traffic from the Cloud Run app to be routed through the VPC connector.

 1. Retrieve the Cloud Run app's URL: